 - Have the Cub Scouts cut their own out by hand.

-- Print sail images and have the boys cut them out.
+- Print sail images and have the Scouts cut them out.

-- Print sail images onto cardstock so the boys can use them as templates to trace the shapes onto paper or cardstock.
+- Print sail images onto cardstock so the scouts can use them as templates to trace the shapes onto paper or cardstock.

 Suz from Little Handmade Party Company has a printable with some great sail shapes!
 She and her son actually used them to turn mini baguette pizzas into boats.
 Be sure you hop over and see how they did it!

 I contacted Suz, and she graciously agreed to let me share her template with you.
-Click on the link below to get it.
-Thanks so much, Suz!
+You can get this one and the two others at the bottom of the page.